Jasper-Y/Parallel-algorithms/README.md

 ### Goals and Deliverables

-75% goal: Implement the parallel skew algorithm.
+75% goal: Implement at least one parallel algorithm.

-100% goal: Implement the parallel skew algorithm and analyze performance characteristics.
+100% goal: Implement the parallel algorithm(s) and analyze performance characteristics.
 Optimize it so there is significant speedup and outperforms all sequential algorithms.

-125% goal: Implement the parallel skew algorithm and analyze performance characteristics.
+125% goal: Implement the parallel algorithm(s) and analyze performance characteristics.
 Implement various applications such as the Burrows-Wheeler transform, suffix array to suffix tree conversion, and LCP array construction.

 At the final presentations, we will be showing graphs of the speedup based on different parameters (length of string, number of processors, gpu/cpu).
 We will compare this speedup to the sequential O(n^2 log n), O(nlogn), and O(n) algorithms.